 Change up the flavor of your sunbutter breakfast cookies by adding seasonal ingredients.

-In the summer add diced strawberries, blueberries, or preaches.
+In the summer add diced strawberries, blueberries, or peaches.

 For fall you could add some diced apples and cinnamon.
 Be sure to chop the apples finely enough to make them bite sized for kids.